Stable and Unstable operations in Algebraic Cobordism: Basic tools

 The identity: $\mu_3\circ d_3+\mu_4\circ d_4=id_{A^*(X)}$ follows from Proposition \ref{blowupformula}, and the projection formula.
 The identity: $\mu_1\circ d_1+d_2\circ\mu_2=id_{A^*(R)}$ follows from the Excess Intersection Formula and Proposition \ref{blowupformula}.
 The identity: $d_1\circ\mu_1+ d_2\circ\mu_2=id_{A^*(E)}$ follows from the definition of $G$.
 Finally, the identity: $\mu_2\circ d_2+d_4\circ\mu_4=id_{A^*(\wt{X})}$ follows the ones already proven, plus (\ref{B}), plus the fact that the map $(j^*,\pi_*):A^*(\wt{X})\row A^*(E)\oplus A^*(X)$ is injective, which follows from the fact that $\lambda$ is a contracting homotopy for the complex $(1)$. \Qed \end{proof}

 In the case of multiple blow-ups we get:

-\begin{proposition} Let $A^*$ be any generalized oriented cohomology theory in the sense of Definition \ref{goct}, and $\pi:\widetilde{V}\row V$ be the permitted blow up of a smooth variety with smooth centers $R_i$ and the respective components of the exceptional divisor $E_i\stackrel{\eps_i}{\row}R_i$.
+\begin{proposition} Let $A^*$ be a theory in the sense of Definition \ref{goct}, and $\pi:\widetilde{V}\row V$ be a sequence of blowups of a smooth variety in smooth centers $R_i$.
+Let $\eps_i:E_i\row R_i$ be the respective components of the exceptional divisor (that is, $E_i$ is the strict transform of the exceptional divisor of the blowup of $R_i$).
 Then one has exact sequences:

 \end{proposition}